An Integrated Marketing Strategy for Business Growth

 Tagline and brand

-The heart of any business marketing strategy is its brand.
+The heart of any business marketing strategy is their brand.
 The brand is built into and reflected by its tagline.
 Clearly, understand that your brand is not about you.
 Rather it is about how the potential client community sees you, feels about you and talks about you.
 Realize that the brand represents your current and future relationships with customers and prospective customers.
 Your goal is simple.
 Deliver emotional connections to your products and services.
 And put in the time necessary to do it very well.

 You could not have helped but notice the commercials building and reinforcing any brand.
 Educating the public on important issues.
 Doing almost no selling.
 Not overdone with repeats because you have produced enough commercials on many topics.
 A high percentage of these commercials are done by one individual … the one most easily remembered.
 And the one with a very personal image.